Helping Hoosier Moms Stay Healthy

 Phase II started in July 2019.
 The goal for this part is to study 150 Hoosier moms.
 Women can still sign up to be part of this study.

-The Hoosier Moms Study is established in Indianapolis and working to develop satellite locations in Evansville, Bloomington and Fort Wayne.
+The Hoosier Moms Study is established in Indianapolis and Evansville.
 As participants in Phase I deliver their babies, those who develop gestational diabetes will be invited to participate in Phase II of the study.